Krisis2254/zUI/Readme.md

 * By default, WindowUtils uses the [GitHub's Octicon](https://octicons.github.com/) font for close buttons, and [beholder.lua](https://github.com/kikito/beholder.lua) for text input.

 * The Mouse and Hex files aren't really meant to be used, other than internally, but you *could* use Hex I suppose.

+* This is license under the MIT license, so try not to lose the license file. :simple_smile: